 SEO checkup for epages shops

-epages 6 Demo Shop responsive desktop customization for smartphones
+epages base 6 Demo Shop responsive desktop customization for smartphones

 This is how the desktop version of an epages base 6 shop works on a smartphone whose theme has been adapted to responsive design: